Aman-Prakash-19/TrainBooking/README.md

 Simple Train Ticket Booking System using Spring Boot and Java.
 This project demonstrates how to build REST APIs for ticket management.

 ## ✨ Features
-- Book and view tickets
+- Book train tickets (default London → France, fixed price & seat auto-assigned)
-- Clean REST API
-- Layered architecture (Controller → Service → Model)
-- Basic unit testing
+- View booking receipt by user email
+- List users by seat section (A/B)
+- Modify a user's seat
+- Delete a user's ticket

-## ⚙ Technologies
+## ⚙ Technologies Used
 - Java
 - Spring Boot
 - Maven